 Reduced Need For Cooling

-The torque density of your electric motor is strongly related to the performance of its cooling system.
-In a yokeless axial flux motor, the cooling inherently occurs through self-ventilation by the rotor discs.
-We’ve eliminated any end-turn effects, further reducing a source of heat.
+The power density of your electric motor is strongly related to the performance of its cooling system.
+In a yokeless axial flux motor, the cooling is aided through self-ventilation of the rotor discs.
+Similar to axial flux designs, yokeless axial flux designs have no end-turn effect - further reducing the source of heat.

-The inherent reduction of eddy current core losses with SMCs can further reduce the need for large and costly cooling systems – reducing overall heat while increasing overall performance.
+The inherent reduction of eddy current losses with SMCs further reduce the need for large and costly cooling systems – reducing overall heat while increasing overall performance.

 Simplified Supply Chain